suzannejmatthews/PDC-Unplugged/content/activities/ConcertTickets.md

 (Lewandowski2007, Lewandowski2010) created a simpler, less programming specific version which they presented to CS1 students as an open prompt.
-Students submitted long form english-sentence paragraph answers, rather than psuedo-code.
+Students submitted long form english-sentence paragraph answers, rather than pseudo-code.
 Unlike (Kolikant2001), students in this populace submitted multiple solutions.
 (Lewandowski2010) reports that with the more open-ended responses, 71% of students came up with at least one "reasonable" response, and most students (97%)